jakwez/out-of-the-mbox/README.md

 # To do

+- remember settings globally
 - email view: full date, senders, receivers, etc... all headers
-- show headers in tooltip in list view
-- indicat no text or no html
+- indicate no text or no html
-- remember settings globally
+- no height jumps
 - navigate to next/prev email/page with shortcut
 - section for attachments
+- show headers in tooltip in list view
 - go to specific email/page # in navigation
 - postalmime.parse processing indicator (esp. for 200+)
 - look at dompurify options more closely